 Over the past year, staff and volunteers have been working hard to make the collections more accessible, in particular if you have used the library recently you will have discovered that our modern browsable collections are now relocated on the ground floor.
 We finished bringing books down from the Inner Library Gallery just a few weeks ago.
 Our modern collection is now entirely browsable.
-We are especially delighted to report the return of the long-term loan of the library's collection of early classics and modern language literature, which was transferred to the university in the 1970s and then formally loaned to the University in 2008.
-This collection dates from the 16th century and includes many books listed in the earliest catalogue published in 1816.
-There will be a chance to see a selection on display in the Outer Library following the AGM this afternoon so do come back and take a look.

 Members who have visited the library over the last few months will have spotted one of our volunteers, Tony Rhodes, fitting our new security and preservation system to the heritage shelves in the Outer and Inner libraries.
 In most libraries, special collections materials are housed our of sight to protect and preserve them.
 We don't want to do that because having our beautiful books on their original shelving is what makes us a historic library.
 But our heritage collection needs a greater level of care to ensure it is preserved for the future.
 It's important to say that all books remain accessible to our members; books on wired shelves, and on the galleries, can be requested from staff or library volunteers.
 Thank you to all our library volunteers who have helped to tidy and sort the heritage collection over the last year.
+There is still much to do but the library is looking fabulous - a collection over the last year.
 There is still much to do but the library is looking fabulous - a great team effort!

 We are, as always, especially grateful to members who continue to support us with their membership, and with additional gifts and donations.
 The past year's selection of endangered books have now been passed to our conservation bookbinder for repair and we have launched this coming year's endangered books list so do take a look at them - the books are on display in the library this afternoon - they're also on our website.
 Let us know if there's a particular book you'd like to rescue.
 We continue our Adopt a book scheme where members can adopt a favourite book from our permanent collection - and if you don't know what to adopt have a look at our website - we have a whole page of suggestions.
 All donations from Adopt a book go towards our conservation fund.
 It may be a little early to start thinking about Christmas but today we are launching our 2021 Christmas card.
 Buy yours today after the AGM."